 It was a beautiful day at Point Lookout town beach when a swarm of news people and town employees were following Town Supervisor Anthony Santino around the coastline while he distributed free packets of sunscreen to beachgoers.

-Looking for fun activities for you and the family?
-Check out what's happening right in your own community in The Week Ahead:
+Looking for fun activities during the coming week?
+Check out what's happening right in our local area in The Week Ahead: